DevXT-LLC/ezlocalai/README.md

   -d '{"model":"unsloth/Qwen3.6-35B-A3B-GGUF","messages":[{"role":"user","content":"Hi"}]}'
 ```

-The router will pick the highest-scoring text-capable worker that has the requested model loaded; if none is currently free, it queues until one becomes available (up to `ROUTER_WAIT_TIMEOUT`).
+The router will pick the highest-scoring idle text-capable worker that has the requested model loaded.
+If the fastest worker is already handling a request, the router spills over to another idle compatible worker.
+If every compatible text/vision worker is busy, it waits up to `ROUTER_WAIT_TIMEOUT` seconds before returning `503`.

 ### Reverse tunnel (workers without a public IP)